-The Company expects that the 2023 Annual Meeting of Shareholders will be held on or about June 9, 2023, but the exact date, time, and location of such meeting may change.
-A shareholder who intends to present a proposal at the 2023 Annual Meeting of Shareholders pursuant to the SEC's Rule 14a-8 must submit the proposal in writing to the Corporate Secretary of the Company at 1981 Marcus Avenue, Suite 130, Lake Success, New York 11042.
-The Company must receive the proposal no later than January 15, 2023, in order for the proposal to be considered for inclusion in the Company's proxy statement for that meeting.
+The Company expects that the 2025 annual meeting of shareholders will be held on or about June 13, 2025, but the exact date, time, and location of such meeting may change.
+A shareholder who intends to present a proposal at the 2025 annual meeting of shareholders pursuant to the SEC's Rule 14a-8 must submit the proposal in writing to the Corporate Secretary of the Company at 1981 Marcus Avenue, Suite 130, Lake Success, New York 11042.
+The Company must receive the proposal no later than December 27, 2024, in order for the proposal to be considered for inclusion in the Company's proxy statement for that meeting.
 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the meeting.

-Shareholder proposals or director nominations to be presented at the 2023 Annual Meeting of Shareholders, other than shareholder proposals submitted pursuant to the SEC's Rule 14a-8, must be submitted in accordance with the advance notice procedures and other requirements set forth in our bylaws.
+Shareholder proposals or director nominations to be presented at the 2025 annual meeting of shareholders, other than shareholder proposals submitted pursuant to the SEC's Rule 14a-8, must be submitted in accordance with the advance notice procedures and other requirements set forth in our bylaws.
 These requirements are separate from the requirements discussed above to have the shareholder nomination or other proposal included in our proxy statement and form of proxy/voting instruction card pursuant to the SEC's rules.
 The item to be brought before the meeting must be a proper subject for shareholder action.
-Our bylaws require that to be timely, a shareholder's notice shall set forth all information required and shall be delivered to the secretary at the principal executive office of the Company at the above address not earlier than the 150th day prior to the first anniversary of the date of this proxy statement.
-As a result, for the Company's 2022 Annual Meeting of Shareholder's notice pursuant to these provisions of our bylaws must be received no earlier than December 19, 2022 and no later than 5:00 p.m., Eastern Time, on January 16, 2023; provided, however, that in the event that the date of the 2023 Annual Meeting of Shareholders is advanced or delayed by more than 30 days from the first anniversary of this Annual Meeting, notice by the shareholder to be timely must be so delivered not earlier than the 150th day prior to the date of the 2023 Annual Meeting of Shareholders and not later than 5:00 p.m., Eastern Time, on the date of the 2023 Annual Meeting of Shareholders is advanced or delayed by more than 30 days from the first anniversary of this Annual Meeting, notice by the shareholder to be timely must be so delivered not earlier than the 150th day prior to the date of the 2023 Annual Meeting of Shareholders and not later than 5:00 p.m., Eastern Time, on the date of the 2023 Annual Meeting of Shareholders and not later than 5:00 p.m., Eastern Time, on the date of the 2023 Annual Meeting of Sharehold
+Our bylaws require that to be timely, a shareholder's notice shall set forth all information required and shall be delivered to the secretary at the principal executive office of the Company at the above address not earlier than the 150th day prior to the first anniversary of the date of this proxy statement nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of this proxy statement.
+As a result, for the Company's 2025 annual meeting of shareholders, a shareholder's notice pursuant to these provisions of our bylaws must be received no earlier than November 27, 2024 and no later than 5:00 p.m., Eastern Time, on December 27, 2024; provided, however, that in the event that the date of the 2025 annual meeting of shareholders is advanced or delayed by more than 30 days from the first anniversary of this Annual Meeting, notice by the shareholder to be timely must be so delivered not earlier than the 150th day prior to the date of the 2025 annual meeting of shareholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of the 2025 annual meeting of shareholders, as originally convened, or the tenth day following the day on which public announcement of the date of the 2025 annual meeting of shareholders is first made.
+The public announcement of a postponement or adjournment of an annual meeting shall not commence a new time per